Cool-Cole/ChaCha/README.md

 Welcome to my first public project!

-This is a Linux binary that
+This is a Linux binary that can encrypt/decrypt files using the ChaCha encryption algorithm.

 If you would like to make a contribution to this project please open up an issue and, instead of submitting code, please submit advice/resources to help me learn what I am doing incorrectly or what I could be doing better.
 That would help a lot!!!